 As the name suggests, this insurance policy covers your pet if they are injured in an accident, but not if they develop an illness or health condition.
 If you’re wondering: what is the most affordable dog insurance, accident only is the answer.
 But it might not necessarily be the right cover for you.
 If your dog does develop symptoms and require veterinary treatment, you will have to cover those costs out of your own pocket.

-How much does Jack Russell insurance cost?
+How much does a Jack Russell cost?

 Before taking the plunge and getting a Jack Russell, it’s important you consider the cost of dog ownership.